quidmonkey/forge/README.md

 ## Containerization

 It's important to mention that Forge is not seeking to replace containerization i.e. Docker, but is intended to complement it.
 When it comes to env setup and config, containerization is the best solution; but containerization does not solve how to run or develop an application; nor does it deal well with the idiosyncrasies of varying language-based package managers, without resulting to long container initialization times and tedious curation.
-This is where Forge comes in.
+See [docker-forge](https://github.com/quidmonkey/docker-forge) for forge and containerization solutions.

 ## Install